Real Madrid news: Gareth Bale missing from Los Blancos squad amid reports Zinedine Zidane wants him sold | Goal.com

 However, Real Madrid have yet to receive any concrete offers for Bale, whose injury record, age and staggering wages are apparently putting potential suitors off.

-Additionally, the forward's contract has three seasons left to run and the 29-year-old's agent - Johnathan Barnett - has accused Zidane of trying to force his client out of the club and not valuing his abilities highly enough, insisting that Bale is happy to see out the remainder of his deal at the Bernabeu.
+Additionally, the forward's contract has three seasons left to run and the 29-year-old's agent, Jonathan Barnett, has insisted his client is happy to remain at the club but that Zidane doesn't seem to want him to.

 Barnett also confirmed that a move to the Premier League could be a possibility, if a team comes up with the money to tempt Madrid to sell.